sharpapi/sharpapi.github.io/README.md

 ---

-Here's an enriched description of each SharpAPI product based on the provided Postman collection and documentation:

----

 ## SharpAPI Functionalities

 SharpAPI offers a wide range of AI-powered products for various business needs.
 Each product consists of a pair of endpoints: a `POST` endpoint to initiate the job request and a `GET` endpoint to retrieve the job results.
 Here’s a list of all available functionalities, with links to their respective documentation: